wdi-sg/project-1/README.md

 - I want to be able to adjust essential game settings quickly and easily so that I can quickly return to playing the game.
 - I want to be able to start a new game any time so that I do not have to be forced to finish a losing round of game.

-As much as possible, I implemeneted my game with these expectations in mind.
+As much as possible, I implemented my game with these expectations in mind.

 ## Game Logic